wtran496/Susan/README.md

-	Download Susan's Escape's executable to play prototype
+	Susan's Escape is a top-down stealth shooting prototype game Download Susan's Escape's executable to play prototype

 	Download Susan's Escape.sln, Susan's Escape.zip, assets.zip, and SFML.zip to see and compile source code.